-In order to illustrate the advantages of the new model structure, I briefly describe the sensitivity to alternative assumptions related to each of the model developments described above for the case of the United States.
+In order to illustrate the advantages of the new model structure, we briefly describe the sensitivity to alternative assumptions related to each of the model developments described above for the case of the United States.
 It is important to note that relative to the unchanged model, the projected fuel use and GHG emissions from passenger vehicles is significantly lower (data not shown).
 This difference is expected because the new model structure reflects expected saturation of transportation expenditures in the household budget (and thus VMT and related spending increases less rapidly than income).
 The new model structure also represents more realistically the investment in vehicle efficiency as fuel prices rise, offsetting the increase in gasoline demand and GHG emissions.
-A more detailed report of these outputs is provided in Karplus (2011).
-Below I demonstrate the impact of varying both the relationship between income and demand for vehicle travel (Development 1), the responsiveness of vehicle efficiency to fuel price (Development 2), and the impact of the availability of the PHEV (Development 3) by showing the impact of these relationships under "best" and "worst" case assumptions.
-The assumptions are shown below in Table 2.
-The cost of the PHEV is assumed to be 25% higher relative to the ICE-only vehicle.
+A more detailed report of these outputs is provided in Karplus